hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 And it's able to display the webcam image in real time.

-### Task 1: Motor Driving
-Inside `~/Duckiebot_Survey_ROS_RR/ROS/`, there's a scirpt called `Example_Drive.py`.
-This script can run directly, and makes the motor drive straight for 5 seconds.
-The motor drivers are located in the same directory, and the task is to fill in `#TODO` section to make this an ROS subscriber.
-After that, try create an ROS publisher script on your laptop to drive the duckiebot motor remotely.

 ### ROS Master
 To initiate a ROS communication from laptop to the duckiebot, it’s necessary to identify which one is ROS_MASTER.
 This needs to be done on both side by